 Senior School teachers must take a registration at the start of every lesson.
-If a pupil does not arrive to the lesson, and is not on the absence list, the teacher must contact the office immediately.
+If a pupil does not arrive to the lesson, and is not accounted for, the teacher must contact the office immediately.
 Follow the Missing Pupils Policy and Procedures